 Months of entry

 The Development Education and Global Learning MA introduces students to a range of perspectives and approaches to development education, global learning and global citizenship.
-The programme offers a collaborative online learning environment through which students develop their own knowledge and skills, as well as interact with, and learn alongside, peers from around the world.
+The programme offers a collaborative online learning environment through which students develop their own knowledge and skills, as well as interacting with, and learning alongside, peers from around the world.

 The Curriculum, Pedagogy and Assessment Department at UCL Institute of Education is a world-leading centre for geography, business, mathematics, history, religious education, citizenship and science education.
 The department hosts top-rated initial teacher education programmes, innovative MA degrees and a wide range of continuing professional development opportunities.